Make the most of your degree course and work experience opportunities to build up your portfolio and get yourself known in the fashion world

 - the use of digital technology in fashion.

-You also gain an understanding of fashion trends, consumer lifestyle, brand and market awareness, marketing and enterprise.
-In addition to this, you develop a range of transferable skills, including visual and oral communication, and teamwork and collaboration.
+You also gain an understanding of fashion trends, consumer lifestyle, brand and market awareness, marketing and enterprise, and ethical and ecological issues facing the fashion industry.
+In addition to this, you develop a range of transferable skills, including communication, presentation, problem solving, research, commercial awareness, and teamwork and collaboration.

 Developing skills in self-promotion and portfolio presentation are also important.
 The portfolio that you will have started during your degree is the most vital tool you have in your search for a job in fashion.
 Your book should contain your coursework as a starting point but should also be continually developed.